-In addition to varsity sports, Adrian College offers nine programs that compete at a national level and yet are not affiliated with the NCAA.
+In addition to varsity sports, Adrian College offers 13 programs that compete at a national level and yet are not affiliated with the NCAA.
 Any student carrying at least 12 credit hours may try out for any of these activities, provided they are academically eligible as certified by the Registrar.

 - ACHA Division I Men's Hockey

 - ACHA Division II Men's Hockey

 - ACHA Division III Men's Hockey

 - ACHA Division I Women's Hockey

 - ACHA Division II Women's Hockey

 - Baseball

 - Bass Fishing

+- Men's Bowling

+- Women's Bowling

 - Cheerleading

 - Dance

-- Equestrian Hunt Seat and Western Teams

-- Figure Skating
+- Softball

 - Synchronized Skating Senior/Collegiate/Open